efeefe/is/pages/concepts/05.data-reuse/item-opendott.md

     limit: 10
 ---

-Open Dataset

-Data about different kinds of reuse of materials in urban environments.
+Open Dataset about different kinds of reuse of materials in urban environments.

----
+===

+### Description

 Integrate and make available  data about different kinds of reuse of materials in urban environments, including household, community and local initiatives.

-### Description

 ### Open Questions